TuduraoJin/VorbisAS/README.md

 **private static** accessor's getter/setter function is force change **public static** in builded AS3 code.
 this is causing collision to native getter/setter, and to disable native getter/setter.
 I don't know why happened.
-Therefore, VorbisAS static accessor is not working. masterVolume, pan, loadComplete Signal, etc...
+Therefore, VorbisAS static accessor is not working. masterVolume, loadComplete Signal, etc...

 but, you have a another way.